ontola/apex-rs/README.md

 3. When using SSL with postgres
     2. Download and rename database SSL certificates to `certs` folder, see Dockerfile.
     3. Change the cert permissions `chmod -R 700 certs`
-2. Run `cargo install diesel-cli` and run `diesel setup` to initialize the db schema.
+2. Run `cargo run --bin migrate -- --version setup` to initialize the db.
 3. Add a record to _apex_config with key "seed" and a random 32 bit integer string value